Thermometer

 Mercury thermometer (mercury-in-glass thermometer) for measurement of room temperature.

-A thermometer, from Ancient Greek θερμός (thermós), meaning "warmth", and μέτρον (métron), meaning "measure", is a device that measures temperature (the hotness or coldness of an object) or temperature gradient (the rates of change of temperature in space).
+A thermometer is a device that measures temperature (the hotness or coldness of an object).
 A thermometer has two important elements: (1) a temperature sensor (e.g. the bulb of a mercury-in-glass thermometer or the pyrometric sensor in an infrared thermometer) in which some change occurs with a change in temperature; and (2) some means of converting this change into a numerical value (e.g. the visible scale that is marked on a mercury-in-glass thermometer or the digital readout on an infrared model).
 Thermometers are widely used in technology and industry to monitor processes, in meteorology, in medicine (medical thermometer), and in scientific research.

 A standard scale

 While an individual thermometer is able to measure degrees of hotness, the readings on two thermometers cannot be compared unless they conform to an agreed scale.
 Today there is an absolute thermodynamic temperature scale.
 Internationally agreed temperature scales are designed to approximate this closely, based on fixed points and interpolating thermometers.
 The most recent official temperature scale is the International Temperature Scale of 1990.
 It extends from 0.65 K to approximately 1358 K.